-WHAT ARE THE PARTS OF THE SPINE?
+WHAT’s THE PARTS OF THE SPINE?

-What is the Spine?
+What’s the Spine?

 The spine, also known as the vertebral column, refers to the flexible structure running from the neck down to the lower back that functions as the body’s central support structure.
 The spinal column encompasses the bones, muscles, tendons, and other tissues that travel from the base of the skull to the lower back.
 The spine, although flexible, serves to connect the different parts of the skeleton and plays a major role in keeping the body upright.
 Situated within the spinal column lies the spinal cord which refers to a network of tissues, nerves, and cells that functions as a messaging center between the brain and the rest of the body.

 A healthy human spine possesses four slight curves that give it a characteristic S shape.
 These curves occur in the cervical (neck), thoracic (upper back), lumbar (lower back), and sacral (bottom of the spine), regions of the spine.
 The S-shaped curve of the spine serves to stabilize and maintain the structure of the spine.
 It also helps protect the individual bones in the spine from fracture by acting as a shock absorber when walking.

 The human spine consists mainly of the vertebrae, spinal cord and nerve roots, intervertebral discs, facet joints, and soft tissues.